piky/devstack/doc/source/index.rst

 #.
 Select a Linux Distribution

-   Only Ubuntu 14.04 (Trusty), Fedora 22 (or Fedora 23) and CentOS/RHEL
+   Only Ubuntu 14.04 (Trusty), Fedora 23 and CentOS 7 are supported, even though DevStack is known to run in Debian, Mint, Oracle Linux 7, RHEL 7 and SUSE/openSUSE.
-   7 are documented here.
-OpenStack also runs and is packaged on other flavors of Linux such as OpenSUSE and Debian.

 #.
 Install Selected OS